-According to the World Heath Organization, depression is now the leading cause of disability worldwide.
-Depression, like all mental health, is a spectrum.
+What so many people do not understand is that depression, like all mental health disorders, is a on a spectrum.
 There is a range from healthy to compromised, and it can shift from mild to severe depending on triggers.
-This is a crucial fact for society to understand.
 Depression is a continuum and something that anyone can experience at any point in their lives.
 The risk of depression often increases with age when older people tend to lose their sense of self-worth.
 Whether they have lost their spouse, other family members, or close friends, they may begin to feel loneliness which can lead to depression.
 Yet, at any age, major life events, such as losing a loved one, environmental factors, a personal crisis, injury or physical disease can cause depression.

 Being diagnosed with a chronic illness or disease can be life changing.
-But when that disease is an invisible one such as kidney disease, HIV, diabetes, thyroid disease, Crohn’s disease, or so many others that are not visual, an otherwise happy and stable person could unexpectedly suffer from depression.
-The stresses associated with an invisible disease can be extreme and nothing prepares a person for the life altering diagnosis of a disease.
+But when that disease is an invisible one such as kidney disease, HIV, diabetes, thyroid disease, Crohn’s disease, or so many others that are not necessarily accompanied by visual manifestations, an otherwise happy and stable person could unexpectedly suffer from depression.
+The stresses associated with an invisible disease can be extreme and nothing prepares a person for the lifestyle and emotional changes that take place when they are diagnosed.

 The degree of depression often increases with the severity of the illness, treatment, and the level of life disruption it causes.
 Depression from an invisible illness is different for men and women, with women having a greater chance of experiencing mental illness.
 More so, depression can actually intensify pain, and increase feelings of fatigue and overall sluggishness.
 The combination of disease and depression often makes people purposely hide and isolate themselves, which exacerbates their depression.